vpartha1995/ProjectAgenticAI-salesintelligence/README.md

 **Contribution**
 This agent demonstrates how modular tool orchestration, combined with LLM summarization, can yield a scalable framework for sales intelligence.
 Its design foregrounds ethical considerations, reproducibility, and adaptability, positioning it as a prototype for future research in applied AI systems for business intelligence.

-🚀 Sales Intelligence Agent

-A Sales Intelligence Agent that provides company insights, technology/news trends, and lead (person) profiles using real-time web data and LLM-powered summarization.

-Built for hackathons and demos with a clear separation of tools and a simple web interface.

 🔧 Tech Stack
 Backend